hasherezade/mal_unpack_drv/README.md

 #### Option 2.

 Install Nirsoft DriversList (available [here](https://www.nirsoft.net/utils/installed_drivers_list.html)).
 Check if `MalUnpackCompanion` is on the list, and if it is running.
-This tool allows you also to easily check the current version of the installed driver.
+This tool allows you also to easily check the version of the currently installed driver.

 How to use
 ---